chef-boneyard/chef-rfc/new/rfc020-chef-12-attributes-changes.md

 ## Specification

-We purpose 2 additions and one change to accomplish these goals.
+We propose 2 additions and one change to accomplish these goals.

 ### Precedence Level Removals

-We purpose the simple:
+We propose the simple:

 ```ruby
 node.rm_default('foo', 'bar')